The Factors That Influence Our Food ChoicesLast Updated : 06 June 2006

 Although the majority of food is eaten in the home, an increasing proportion is eaten outside the home, e.g. in schools, at work and in restaurants.
 The venue in which food is eaten can affect food choice, particularly in terms of what foods are on offer.
 The availability of healthy food at home and 'away from home' increases the consumption of such foods.
 However, access to healthy food options is limited in many work/school environments.
 This is particularly true for those with irregular hours or with particular requirements, e.g. vegetarian22.
 With the majority of adult women and men in employment, the influence of work on health behaviours such as food choices is an important area of investigation16.

 1.4 Meal patterns

 People have many different eating occasions daily, the motivations for which will differ from one occasion to the next.
 Most studies investigate the factors that influence habitual food choice but it may be useful to investigate what influences food choice at different eating occasions.

 The effects of snacking on health have been debated widely.
-Evidence shows that snacking can have effects on energy and nutrient intakes but not necessarily on body mass index (Hampl et al. 2003).
-However, normal weight and overweight individuals may differ in their coping strategies when snack foods are freely available and also in their compensatory mechanisms at subsequent meals.
+Evidence shows that snacking can have effects on energy and nutrient intakes but not necessarily on body mass index28.
+However, individuals with normal weight or overweight may differ in their coping strategies when snack foods are freely available and also in their compensatory mechanisms at subsequent meals.
 Moreover, snack composition may be an important aspect in the ability of individuals to adjust intake to meet energy needs.